jumpjack/Capslock-warning/README.md

 # Dependencies

-This project relies on  [HID](https://github.com/NicoHood/HID) library by NicoHood, you need to install it in [Arduino IDE](https://www.arduino.cc/en/software) (minimum 1.6.7) before compiling the project.
+This project relies on various libraries, depending on the board:
+- Arduino Pro Micro: [HID](https://github.com/NicoHood/HID) library by NicoHood, you need to install it in [Arduino IDE](https://www.arduino.cc/en/software) (minimum 1.6.7) before compiling the project.
+- ESP32:
+- Waveshare RP2040 zero:
+- All: Adafruit Neopixel (for RGB LED control).

 # The hardware